jmol0917/PhD_Thesis/GEMNAST/README.md

-# GEMNAST_pub
+# GEMNAST
-Computational high throughput platform for the assessment of nutritional and metabolic attributes of microorganisms/cells as represented in genome scale models
+Computational high throughput platform for the assessment of nutritional and metabolic attributes of microorganisms/cells as represented in genome scale models.
+GEMNAST was written in the Python coding language (https://www.python.org/downloads/) and requires a compatible interface or IDE to be ran, additional to the instalation of the Python libraries specified within each of the corresponding scripts (e.g. COBRA: https://github.com/opencobra/cobrapy/blob/stable/INSTALL.rst).
+Installation of Anaconda Distribution is recommended: https://www.anaconda.com/products/distribution

 The scripts in this repository are required to replicate the results from the Thesis titled "" and include the corresponding reactions and dictionaries.